A to Z Resources for Faculty

 Human subjects review

 Visit Human Subjects Research for information and procedures concerning research about human beings.
-Human subjects review is administered by John McLain, Academic Grants Manager, ext.
+Human subjects review is administered by John McLain, Director of Grants and Foundation Relations, ext.
 6045.

 To propose a study abroad academic program, contact the Dean for Academic Budget and Space.
 To learn more about individual study abroad opportunities, contact Michael Cliffthorne, Coordinator of International Programs and Services, ext.
 6312.
 For a handy tool to plan international travel programs, check out the Study Abroad Checklist.